What was here before?

 Dr. and Mrs. Louis A. Dreyfus donated the park’s original 1.924 acres to the City in 1920.
 Dr. Dreyfus discovered a process for making a chewing gum base in 1909 and formed the L.A.
 Dreyfus Company in Clifton, Staten Island until it expanded and relocated to Edison, New Jersey.
 His wife Mrs. Berta Dreyfus was a philanthropist who donated to various local hospitals, colleges, civic groups, and charities.

 In 1981, there was a proposal to construct a twenty-five-story condominium on the area adjacent to the land that the Dreyfus family had donated to the city.
-The Silver Lake Civic League, the Silver Lake Civic Association, the Grymes Hill Civic Association, the Preservation League, the Trust for Public Land and other community groups worked together to block this plan, and the proposal was rejected.
-The civic groups labored to raise the $165,000 necessary for Parks to purchase the 1.1-acre addition of wooded hillside.
-It was secured in 1985.
+The Silver Lake Civic League, the Silver Lake Civic Association, the Grymes Hill Civic Association, the Preservation League, the Trust for Public Land, and other community groups worked together to plan and preserve this oasis and commemorative grounds.
+The civic groups labored to raise the funds necessary for NYC Parks to purchase the 1.1-acre addition of wooded hillside, which was secured in 1985.

 Who is this park named for?